jasongfleischer/jasongfleischer.github.io/_posts/2023-05-09-MLS-Sycuan-Letter.md

 ## What I hope will happen
 I trust what the Loyal and its people have been building.
 At this moment I do not have any reason to trust the partnership behind the new bid.
 I cannot imagine them being as community oriented, reaching out beyond the narrow confines of the soccer sphere to touch peoples lives for the better.

 Its up to this group to prove my assumptions wrong.
-And one of the quickest ways to do that would be to see clearly that there is some kind of relationship between Loyal and this bid.
+And one of the quickest ways to do that would be to see clearly that there is some kind of relationship between the Loyal and this bid.

 ## What I will do
 I will always support the Loyal personally.

-I do not want to see an unegaged, profit oriented business come in to San Diego and suck up all the soccer dollars from the casual fan who likes the big name brand.
+I do not want to see an unengaged, profit-oriented business come in to San Diego and suck up all the soccer dollars from the casual fan who likes a big name brand.

 I will support this new club with my dollars and my voice if and only if
 - there is some kind of relationship between the Loyal and the new club that is satisfactory to the Loyal